Ice River Springs closed loop, bottle-to-bottle recycling plant opens in Ontario.

 Closed-loop, bottle-to-bottle recycling is operating in a Canadian town called Shelburne, some 60 miles north of Toronto.

 That’s where Ice River Springs, a bottled water company headquartered in Feversham, Ontario, has converted an industrial building into a PET recycling plant.
 This makes Ice River Springs the first bottled water company in North America to self-manufacture its own resin.
 The equipment, supplied by a number of manufacturers including Amut and Starlinger, produces clean flake and then purifies the material to food-grade resin approved by Health Canada and the FDA.

-“Our company vision is to be the leading environmentally resonsible beverage company in North America.” says Ice River Springs CEO, Jamie Gott.
+“Our company vision is to be the leading environmentally responsible beverage company in North America.” says Ice River Springs CEO, Jamie Gott.
 “Our goal is to eliminate our dependency upon foreign virgin PET resin by self-manufacturing recycled resin from baled post-consumer plastic purchased from Municipal Recycling Centres, thereby significantly reducing our carbon footprint.
 Our trucks deliver our great tasting water in 100% recycled PET to the store, but then return to our plant with plastic to be recycled, closing the loop.”

 Ice River Springs is a North American leader in light-weighting, currently producing a 500ml bottle with the lowest amount of plastic in the industry.
 Since November, food-grade, RPET (recycled PET) resin produced in the Shelburne plant is used to manufacture this same light-weight bottle, with 100% RPET content.
 The total weight of the 500ml bottle, including the company’s proprietary cap, is under 10 grams.